LocalCoinIS/dev.bitshares.works/docs/components/components.rst

 System Components Elements
 *******************************************

-**This document purpose:** to bring BitShares-Core system components, element and other detailed system information close to developers.
+**This document purpose:** to bring LocalCoin-Core system components, element and other detailed system information close to developers.
 They can read through the information and find more detailed information easier.

 -----------------------------------

-- `The Blockchain Worker System <https://bitshares.org/doxygen/group__workers.html>`_ (*open a doxygen documentation)
+- `The Blockchain Worker System <https://localcoin.org/doxygen/group__workers.html>`_ (*open a doxygen documentation)

 **Structures and Descriptions**